Sex-selective abortion in South Korea: Cultural preference

-During mid-Yi dynasty, confucianism greatly influenced traditions and values in South Korea.
+During Joseon dynasty, Confucianism greatly influenced traditions and values in South Korea.
 Confucianism emphasizes respecting elders and upholds the traditional idea of the father to be the head of the household and bear the responsibilities of taking care of the family.
 Thus, this began the tradition of a patriarchal family lineage.
 In Korea, there is a popular saying, samjongjido, which translate to the idea that women follow three people in their lives: her father, her husband, and her son.
 As a result, women were often pressured by their family members and in-laws to give birth to sons that will take care of the family in the future and continue the family bloodline as daughters typically end up marrying into different families, with less of an opportunity to take care of her own parents.
 This corresponds to another famous saying, cheolgawein meaning when a girl marries, she becomes an outsider to her biological family.
 Additionally, she remains an outsider to her husband's family as well until she bears a son.
 Historically, when an emperor's wife did not bear the royal family a son, the emperor took on more concubines to increase the chances of producing a son.
 Thus, this marginalization of women into these subordinate roles with increased pressure to reproduce and give birth to sons perpetuated gender discrimination and son preference, ultimately leading to an increase in female selective abortions in South Korea during the mid-1980s.

-These cultural preferences continue to affect South Korean families years after the influence of confucianism.
+These cultural preferences continue to affect South Korean families years after the influence of Confucianism.
 In 1999, surveys have shown that 78% of Korean men and 70% of Korean women felt that having a son is necessary and desirable.
 While the rate of sex-selective abortions have slowed down after mid-1990s, gender discrimination and desire for sons prevailed.
 With that being said, with modernization, a series of law changes, and influence of western values in the early 2000s, attitudes towards traditional beliefs loosened.
 Younger generations were displaying more interest and preference for daughters for greater emotional connections, resulting in less prevalent sex-selective abortions and normalizing sex ratios.